 Data associated with the thousands of engineering telemetry points on JWST are stored in the Engineering Database.
-The data take the form of timeseries, and they may be searched with the Engineering Database Portal by means of an identifier, or mnemonic.
+The data take the form of timeseries, and they may be searched with the Calibrated Engineering Data Portal by means of an identifier, or mnemonic.
 The mnemonics have a naming convention which has the form:

 <X>indicates the system, with one of the characters:

 I: for ISIM (the integrated science instrument module)

 S: for Spacecraft

 <Y>indicates the subsystem, instrument, controller, or component (1 to 4 letters)